 Resilient leaders are those who can take action to support communities in the face of uncertainty and rapid change.

-At the Island Institute, we understand the importance of leadership in addressing today’s most pressing issues.
+At Island Institute, we understand the importance of leadership in addressing today’s most pressing issues.
 Building on over 35 years of community development practice, we created a framework to help strengthen leadership skills within community members, business owners, nonprofit staff, and municipal leaders along Maine’s coast who are most at risk from the social and economic impacts of climate change.

 Based on academic research and on-the-ground experience, our Resilient Leadership Framework identifies seven competencies and skills needed to embrace change and build resilience.
 These competencies serve as the foundation for everything we do and can be practiced at the individual, team, and community or organizational level.